zxcalc/pyzx/doc/gettingstarted.rst

 .. figure::  _static/clifford_simp.png
    :align:   center

    The same circuit, but rewritten into a more compact form.
+The blue lines represent edges which have a Hadamard gate on them.

 The circuit is represented internally as a graph::